Pioneer-Valley-Housing-Coop/docs/one-pager.md

-# Pioneer Valley Housing Co-op Seeks Property
+# Pioneer Valley Housing Co-op Launch!

 Are you interested in housing that fosters community, equity, sustainability, and stewardship for generations to come?
 What about a local alternative to renting and traditional homeownership?
 We are forming a group equity housing co-op to collectively invest in ourselves, our community, and the environment.